roses are red violets are blue

-Bizarrely, it was an accordion.
+It was an accordion.

 Being played next door.

-In an instant I’d pulled on my jeans and was knocking at her door, ready to demand silence.
+Instantly I’d pulled on my jeans and was knocking at her door, ready to demand silence.
 But when a woman, with a red, pearly keyed accordion bridled to her front, opened the door, I was made speechless by her startling beauty.

 The building manager had told me that Fiona was moving in, and I’d heard her directing movers the day before.
 But this was the first time she and I had met, face to face.

-“It has possibilities,” she said, dryly.
+“It has possibilities,” she said.

-“You’re a musician.”
+“So, you’re a musician.”